brilstl/OIS-Minimal-Rmarkdown-example/README.md

 # step 3: setup pages

-Scrole up and choose the pages tab in the sidebar.
+Select the _pages_ tab in the sidebar on the top of the page.

 <br>

 ![setting](img_github/step3_github.png)

-In de settings of the pages choose the following options
+Set the following options in the settings of the page.

 <br>